CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 - C# and .NET as stack are probably flying under the radar for many teams building new apps in an agentic era
 - For teams already using legacy C# and .NET, it may not be clear how to best leverage the modern .NET stack tooling to speed up agentic development
-- The Aspire stack provides agents a programmable, isolated runtime orchestration layer that improves agent autonomy and facilitates agentic patterns like worktrees and parallel development.
+- Aspire tooling provides agents a programmable, isolated runtime orchestration layer that improves agent autonomy and facilitates agentic patterns like worktrees and parallel development.
 - CSharpRepl lets agents interact with an instance of *the running application* and manipulate the runtime state of the application including wrapping and replacing existing functions.
-- Combined, this set of tooling gives agents more autonomy to iterate and build stable, correct, functional code that is proven in runtime configurations.
+- Combined, this set of tooling gives agents more autonomy to iterate and build stable, correct, functional code that is proven in *runtime configurations*.

 ----